 - LBW politely request that the Artist considers the guidelines and advice of The Committees of Advertising Practice (CAP) when preparing their listing content.

 - LBW reserves the right to correct spelling and grammar and to edit event descriptions to fit the style guide.

 - It is the responsibility of the Artist to obtain all relevant and necessary legal permissions (in writing) for any material (including videos, music, images and text) related to their event.

-- One event image to be used for both the web and brochure listing should be submitted to ELC by 15 July 2019; this can be uploaded through the registration area at the time of registering.
+- One event image to be used for both the web and brochure listing should be submitted to LBW by 15 July 2019; this can be uploaded through the registration area at the time of registering.

 - The Artist must obtain the correct permissions for any image that has a copyright attached.
-Any costs incurred by ELC due to non-compliance with copyright regulations will be re-charged to the Artist with an added 20% administration fee.
+Any costs incurred by LBW due to non-compliance with copyright regulations will be re-charged to the Artist with an added 20% administration fee.

 - A guide to correct imaging is provided on the Wandsworth Artist Open House website.
 Artists must ensure they have read the terms and conditions for submitting images and advert artwork.

 Being Open at the advertised days and times

 - We strongly recommend that all Artists’ Open Houses be open on all four days of the event, as clarity and consistency about opening days and times help visitors effectively plan their visits.